aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week03/index.md

 Use the time to catch up on some tutorials or work on your project proposal.
 Rooms L208 and G203 are available for you to use.

-I recommend going through the blob tracking tutorials.
+I recommend using this time to go through the blob tracking tutorials.

 <iframe src="https://aalto.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=b0915fc3-8dde-4bc4-ad3a-acf4015d69aa&amp;autoplay=false&amp;offerviewer=true&amp;showtitle=true&amp;showbrand=false&amp;start=0&amp;interactivity=all" style="border: 1px solid #464646;" allowfullscreen="" allow="autoplay" width="100%" height="405"></iframe>